benhoyt/goawk/cover.md

 - `-coverprofile <file>`
   - sets the cover report filename to put collected coverage profile data.
-If this option is omitted, but the `-covermode` is set - outputs the annotated awk source to stdout.
 - `-covermode <mode>`
   - `mode` can be one of:
     - `set` - did each statement run?